ertyseidohl/computing-etymologies/index.md

 ## Weblog

 > The Blog Herald cites the origins of the term weblog to G. Raikundalia & M. Rees, two lecturers from Bond University on the Gold Coast.
 The term was first used in a paper titled "Exploiting the World-Wide Web for Electronic Meeting Document Analysis and Management."
-(Beal)
+(Beal, 2014)

 However:

 > Interestingly the term “Weblog” is not featured on the remaining record of the paper, which is now hosted at the Charles Sturt University website, but is featured in its correct context in a Usenet post promoting the papers delivery at Bond posted on August 6, 1995.
-(Riley)
+(Riley, 2005)

 [The usenet post in question](https://groups.google.com/forum/#!msg/news.announce.conferences/psRH3JVJJw0/8JnwZAU326QJ;context-place=forum/news.announce.conferences), which Rees confirms is the first use:

 > We used the term WebLog in the title of our paper presented on 21 August 1995 at the QCHI’95 Symposium held at Bond and organised by Sandrine Balbo and myself.
 Sandrine sent the QCHI’95 notice to the news.announce.conferences group on Usenet on 6 August 1995.
-(Rees).
+(Rees, 2012).

 Continuing,

 > Popular use of the term Weblog as we know it today is from Jorn Barger of the Weblog Robot Wisdom (robotwisdom.com) in December 1997.
-(Beal)
+(Beal, 2014)

 An article in the Star-Telegram from 1999 (using "Web log") writes:

 > One urban legend has it that the Netscape creator Marc Andreessen started the first Web log, and Barger offers a link to Andreessen's 1993 Web musings.
-(Katz)
+(Katz, 1999)

 ([Link to Andreessen's 1993 blog](https://web.archive.org/web/19961220064810/http://www.ncsa.uiuc.edu/SDG/Software/Mosaic/Docs/old-whats-new/whats-new-0693.html)).

 However:

 > Tim Berners-Lee, father of the World Wide Web, first posted a web page in 1992 at CERN that kept a list of all new web sites as they come online.
-(Riley)
+(Riley, 2005)

 However, despite inventing the format, neither Berners-Lee or Andreessen seem to have used the term "web log" or "weblog".